Ready to invest?

 You can help create a community owned home in Heptonstall

-The current owner of a house on Northfield wishes to sell their house to Calder Valley Community Land Trust (CVCLT) at below market value to create a community asset for the village.
+The owner of a house on Northfield wants to sell their home to Calder Valley Community Land Trust (CVCLT) at below market value to create a community asset for the village.

 We need your help to make it happen